The History of WPTF

 The story of the Western Power Trading Forum (WPTF) began as an outgrowth of an effort under the California ISO & PX Trust.
 The Trust was created by AB 1890 and funded by the state’s three investor-owned utilities, which eventually expended about $240 million for the procurement of the hardware, software, and ancillary systems needed to initiate the new restructured market(s).
 The startup expenses would be replaced with a 10-year loan assumed by both the CAISO and the CalPX and paid for through the grid management charge.
 That is, California ratepayers were charged in their utility bills for the initial uplift cost.

-Around October 1996, the CPUC appointed S. David Freeman to be the Trustee of California ISO & PX Trust.
-Freeman, with the aid of group of 25 to 30 individuals, representing different industry segments, referred to as the Trust Advisory Committee, engaged in full-day bi-weekly meetings with many items on the agenda, not the least of which was development of the tariffs for the CAISO and the CalPX.
+Around October 1996, the CPUC appointed S. David Freeman to be the Trustee of the California ISO & PX Trust.
+Freeman, with the aid of a group of 25 to 30 individuals representing different industry segments, referred to as the Trust Advisory Committee, engaged in full-day bi-weekly meetings with many items on the agenda, not the least of which was development of the tariffs for the CAISO and the CalPX.
 These meetings were sizable in that hotel ballrooms were needed to house them, including the 50 to 70 members of the public that normally attended.
 Of course, the buffet lunches guaranteed that participation remained steady.
-During the discussions, any member of the public was able to be recognized by and make comments.
+During the discussions, any member of the public was able to be recognized and make comments.
 However, one aspect of the new market that the Trustee was unwilling to undertake directly was the nurturing of a new class of entities that would be known in the new market as Scheduling Coordinators.
 Instead the Trustee arranged for a group of prospective Scheduling Coordinators to form and meet on a regular basis to review developing elements of the CAISO and the PX, and to provide a sounding board for the Trustee and the Advisory Committee on proposed implementation issues.

 However, the story of WPTF and its beginnings would only be partially told without additional commentary.
 What the reader needs to appreciate is the sweep of emotions that overtook California during this period.
 Restructuring was a hot topic-- front and center for the CPUC and then the California legislature.
 For industry consultants such as myself watching the weekly developments of new policies and laws on the sidelines was a dream.
 The amount of information to be read and digested each week was overwhelming.
 By the mid-1990s, the thought of competition in the electric utility industry had been on the minds (and hearts) of every person in the industry for over two decades since the passage of PURPA during the Carter Administration.
 The promise of full competition was already underway in the UK and Australia.
 But in the U.S., California was the first attempt at a new approach.